-Shirley Anne Warshaw is Professor of Political Science and Director of the Fielding Center for Presidential Leadership Study at Gettysburg College, Gettysburg, Pennsylvania.
+Shirley Anne Warshaw is Professor of Political Science and previously the inaugural director of the Fielding Center for Presidential Leadership Study at Gettysburg College, Gettysburg, Pennsylvania.
 She received her Ph.D. from the Johns Hopkins University, MGA from the Wharton School of Finance and Commerce of the University of Pennsylvania, and B.A. from the University of Pennsylvania.
 Prior to joining the Gettysburg College faculty, Dr. Warshaw worked in Pennsylvania state government and served in the Governor’s Office under two governors.

 Dr. Warshaw has written ten books on presidential decision-making and numerous book chapters and journal articles.
 Her books include The Clinton Years (2004), The Keys to Power: Managing the Presidency (2004 second edition, 1999 first edition), The Domestic Presidency: Decision Making in the White House (1997), Powersharing: White House-Cabinet Relations in the Modern Presidency (1996), Reexamining the Eisenhower Presidency (1994), The Eisenhower Legacy (1992), The Co-Presidency of George W. Bush and Dick Cheney (2009) and The White House Staff: The Engine of Government (2013).
 Her research focuses on the domestic and international policy implications of decision structures in the White House.